 St. Patrick’s Cathedral, Temple Bar district, Edinburgh’s Royal Mile, Edinburgh Castle, Trafalgar Square, Big Ben, Buckingham Palace

-On this guided tour, you’ll walk for about 1 hour daily across mostly flat terrain, including cobblestone streets and paved roads, with few hills or s…
+On this guided tour, you’ll walk for at least 1 hour daily across mostly flat terrain, including cobblestone streets and paved roads, with few hills o…

 Board your overnight flight to Dublin today.